A 52-week high generally serves as an indicator for investors as stocks near that level are perceived to be winners.

 In fact, an investor might miss out on top gainers in an attempt to avoid the steep prices of stocks that are near their 52-week high mark.

-However, a stock can maintain the momentum and keep scaling higher with time.
+A stock can maintain the momentum and keep scaling higher with time.
 So, one should take a more informed approach to understand if any further upside is left.

 Here we discuss a strategy to find the right stocks.